Esri/TRIRIGA-Indoors-FME-ETL/README.md

   1. Locate the "Create TRIRIGA To Indoors Field Mapping Template" tool in the toolbox in the catalog and launch (double-click) it.
   2. Enter the required parameters
-     a.
-Host URL
+     1. Host URL
-     b.
-Output Field Mapping Template
+     2. Output Field Mapping Template
-        -Click the browse icon to choose the path where the generated file will be placed.
+        1. Click the browse icon to choose the path where the generated file will be placed.
 Be sure to give it an extension of ".xlsx".
-     c.
-User Name
+     3. User Name
-     d.
-Password
+     4. Password
    3. Run the tool.
 Please be patient as the time this takes varies depending on the size of the TRIRIGA system configuration and the network connection.
 Click the "View Details" link at the bottom of